Eomm/garcon/README.md

 # Send a message to the bot in the chat you want to use
 # The bot will reply with the chat id in the console and in the chat

+# After you complete the `Deployment` section, you must update the telegram bot webhook
+node --env-file=.env bin/telegram-set-webhook.js
 ```

 ### Deployment